 - 1 tablespoon vanilla extract

 - Heat oven to 350ºF.
-Line a greased 9-by-13-inch pan with foil or parchment allowing it to hang over the sides.
+Line a greased 9-by-13-inch pan (or quarter sheet pan) with foil or parchment allowing it to hang over the sides.
 Set aside.

 - Put butter, chocolate, and cocoa in a medium microwave-safe bowl and microwave until butter is melted.
 Stir, microwaving for 30 more seconds if needed, until chocolate is melted and mixture is smooth.
 Let cool slightly.

 - Whisk together flour, baking powder, and salt and set aside.

 - Put sugar, eggs and vanilla in a large mixing bowl and beat on medium-high speed until pale, 2 to 3 minutes.
 Add chocolate mixture; beat until combined.
 Add flour mixture; beat, scraping down sides of bowl, until well incorporated.

 - Pour batter into prepared pan; smooth top with a spatula.
 Bake until a toothpick inserted into the brownies comes out with a few crumbs, but is not wet, 27 to 30 min (don't over bake).
 Let cool in pan, then lift out brownies.
 Cut into squares, or frost and then cut.